FREQUENTLY ASKED QUESTIONS

 You can find the ingredient lists of all vaccines on their websites.
 None of the vaccines contain the live virus that causes COVID-19.
 Instead, these vaccines contain “instructions” from the virus so that your body can learn how to create the proteins needed to fight it.

 Data suggest current vaccines will be effective and safe in providing protection against COVID-19 variants.

-Having side effects isn't a bad thing.
-Vaccinations may cause mild COVID-19-like symptoms but this is a sign your immune system is responding to the vaccine.
+Having some side effects isn't necessarily a bad thing.
+Vaccinations may cause mild COVID-19-like symptoms, but this is a sign your immune system is responding to the vaccine.
 The vaccine does not contain a live virus and cannot give you COVID-19.
 The most common side effects are fever, chills, tiredness, or headache.
 At the injection site, you may experience pain, redness or swelling.
 Although these side effects may be unpleasant for 1-3 days, they are not dangerous.
 People with history of significant allergic reactions to vaccines, food, or medicine should consult with their doctor before receiving the vaccine.

-Both the Pfizer and Moderna vaccines are about 95% effective at preventing illness from COVID-19.
+Both the Pfizer and Moderna vaccines are about 90-95% effective at preventing illness from COVID-19.

 In an emergency, like a pandemic, it may not be possible to have all the evidence that the FDA would usually have before approving a drug, device, or a test.
 When there is a declared emergency, the FDA can allow the use of a product, like a vaccine, before full approval by issuing an Emergency Use Authorization or EUA.

 After the requisite determination and declaration have been issued, and after feasible and appropriate consultations, FDA may issue an EUA only if FDA concludes that the following four statutory criteria for issuance have been met.